Executive Director of Multicultural Affairs & International Student Life

 Elizabeth Cardona, is a proud Puerto Rican woman and champion in progressive grassroots movements with over twenty-five years of community engagement, mentoring and leadership development expertise.
 Her educational and professional experience and personal growth have been shaped by her faith, heritage and vision for social justice as a tool to access education, housing, healthcare, equality and economic opportunity.
 Elizabeth is a graduate of the Women’s Pipeline for Change, an initiative that supports women of color as they enter leadership roles and public life.
 Elizabeth possess a drive and determination to see others succeed.
 She is very passionate towards outreach and making a meaningful impact.
 She served as a board member for the Women’s Fund of Western, and a founding board member for CHICA Project, a Massachusetts statewide Latina youth leadership, mentoring and coaching program.
 Most recently she was honored as the 2017 Cultural Ambassador by the Springfield Puerto Rican Parade and recognized at the 2017 Lift Every Voice Lecture Series as an award recipient.
 Elizabeth holds an MPA and a Certificate in Conflict Resolution from the Maxwell School of Citizenship and Public Affairs at Syracuse University and a B.S. in American Studies with a concentration in Social Issues from Springfield College.

-Nadia came to the United States in the winter of 2016 and began her journey at Bay Path as an international student.
+Nadia came to the United States and began her journey at Bay Path as an international student.
 She is in the graduate Special Education program.
 In the Office of Multicultural Affairs, she strives to help create a more diverse Bay Path community.

 Work Study Student